is welcome . . ...... . .

 issues, the city appears to be doing a very effective

 David.
 Joy brought

-our new city attorney to the meeting who explained in
+our new city attorney

-detail the new proposed ballot resolutions.
+with her who explained in detail the proposed ballot resolutions.

 Philip Levine introduces